-When the structure becomes clear, better decisions follow.
+When the situation becomes clear, better decisions follow.

 Explore the Executive Mandate Assessment → See how the assessment works.